PrasannS/corpustaskcomplexity/REPRODUCING.md

 # Reproducing the CTC experiments

-Every command here is **standalone and node-local**: a machine with GPUs, this branch, and an internet connection for the first data fetch.
-Nothing below needs AI2 infrastructure — the same training entry points accept `--cluster ...` to submit to Beaker instead, but that is an option, not a requirement.

 ```bash
 git clone https://github.com/PrasannS/corpustaskcomplexity && cd corpustaskcomplexity
 pip install -e '.[all]'        # olmo-core (training side); torch per your CUDA